Default Ambiguity: Finding the Best Solution to the Clearing Problem: Introduction

-In practice, a clearing authority has to make a choice among these different possible solutions of the system, yielding an outcome that is more favorable to some banks and less favorable to others.
-In this paper, we focus on such cases of default ambiguity, and analyze a range of different criteria for the clearing authority to evaluate the available solutions and select one of them to implement.
-Our main result is negative, showing that even if the solution set of a system can be easily characterized, and the financial regulator has a clear objective function to select among these solutions, it is still computationally hard to find the best solution of the financial system, or even to approximate it to any reasonable (e.g. constant or polylogarithmic) factor.
+In practice, a clearing authority has to make a choice among these different solutions of the system, yielding an outcome that is more favorable to some banks and less favorable to others.
+In this paper, we focus on such cases of default ambiguity; we study the different solutions of the system, and various criteria that the authority could apply to evaluate these solutions and select one of them to implement.

-Our contributions begin with some observations about the solution space of financial systems, regarding the possible number of solutions and their Pareto-optimality.
-We then discuss a wide range of problems, each of which is about finding the best solution in a financial system according to a specific objective function.
-These problems include finding the solution \begin{itemize}[topsep=3pt, itemsep=3pt, parsep=0pt] \item with the smallest number of defaulting banks, \item with the smallest amount of total unpaid debt, \item which is preferred by the largest number of banks, \item which is the most favorable one for a specific bank, \item which has the most balanced distribution of equity for specific banks, \end{itemize} and many others.
-Our main contribution is showing that all these problems are not only NP-hard to solve, but also NP-hard to approximate to any $n^{1/2-\epsilon}$ factor for some of these problems, and to any $n^{1/4-\epsilon}$ factor for others (for any $\epsilon>0$).
-This shows that even if the clearing authority has a well-defined objective function, finding a reasonably good solution is still computationally intractable.
+We begin with some fundamental observations about the solution space of financial systems.
+We then introduce a wide range of problems that aim to find the best solution in the system according to a specific objective function.
+These include finding e.g. the solution with the smallest number of defaults, the solution which is preferred by the largest number of banks, the best solution for a specific bank, and many others.

-Finally, Section \ref{sec:models} shows that our hardness results also hold in slightly different variants of the model, e.g. with default costs, bounded edge weights or heavily restricted short positions.
+Our first main contribution is negative, showing that all these problems are not only NP-hard to solve, but also NP-hard to approximate to any $n^{1-\epsilon}$ factor (for any $\epsilon>0$).
+This shows that even if the clearing authority has a well-defined objective to select among the solutions, finding a reasonably good solution is still not viable in practice.

+We then study the same problem from a financial regulator's perspective, showing that it is rather difficult to come up with restrictions on the network to prevent this situation.
+In particular, we show that the same hardness results still hold in many restricted variants of the model: with unit-weight contracts, with severe restrictions on the network structure, and also if we require banks to own a positive amount of funds.

+However, on the positive side, we also show that if we restrict both the network structure and the funds of banks simultaneously, then the resulting financial networks have a unique solution, and this solution can be found efficiently.